 - Current, unencumbered license to practice as a Registered Nurse in the Commonwealth of MA. - CPR: American Heart Association BLS for Health Care Provider or the American Red Cross CPR for the Professional Rescuer are the only accepted certifications - 3.
 Health Information Disclosure Form - 4.
-Proof of Health Insurance - Physical Exam: Form available via Verified Credentials - 6.
+Proof of Health Insurance - 5.
+Physical Exam - 6.
 Hepatitis B Immunization Series & positive titer - MMR (Measles, Mumps and Rubella) Documentation of 2 doses or positive titers for each